 This complete 12-day itinerary highlights some of Spain's most enchanting cities, featuring Madrid, Sevilla, and Barcelona.
 Begin in Madrid and explore historic Toledo, working your way into Andalucía and to Sevilla, Córdoba, Arcos de la Frontera, Ronda, and Granada.
 Fly to Barcelona and discover Gaudí's whimsical architecture, the 1000-year-old abbey in the Montserrat mountains, and the wines of the Penedès region.

 Due to its abundance of natural beauty and historic cities, Spain's southern Andalusia region is perfect for a road trip.
-This nine-day self-drive adventure begins in Madrid and includes a stop in Toledo, one of the most well-preserved medieval cities in Spain.
-Upon arrival in Andalusia, you'll visit cities like Córdoba and the capital of Seville for tapas tours and visits to Moorish landmarks.
+This nine-day self-drive adventure begins in Madrid and stops in Toledo, one of Spain's most well-preserved medieval cities.
+In Andalusia, you'll visit cities like Córdoba and the capital of Seville for tapas tours and visits to Moorish landmarks.

-See a different Spain on a nine-day road trip that takes you from Madrid south to the arid plateau region of La Mancha.
-This land of Don Quixote is a major wine-producing region, which you'll discover on a tasting tour.
+See a different side of Spain on a nine-day road trip that takes you from Madrid to the arid plateau region of La Mancha.
+This land of Don Quixote is a major wine-producing region, which you'll discover on a tasting excursion.
 You'll also visit historic medieval towns like Villanueva de los Infantes and the romantic waterfalls of Ruidera Lakes.